Vets For Freedom: Funding

-VFF applied for status as a tax-exempt Nonprofit organization, but as of June 2006 the application was not approved.
+VFF applied for status as a tax-exempt nonprofit organization, but as of June 2006, the application was not approved.
 Zirkle said that "Initial funding came from family members and friends."
 It is now a 501(c)4 nonprofit organization.

-The National Journal has reported that casino magnate Sheldon Adelson, the third richest man in America, has made a significant donation to Vets For Freedom.
+The National Journal reported that casino magnate Sheldon Adelson, the third-richest man in America, had made a significant donation to Vets For Freedom.